-Curry Chicken Salad recipe is a delicious spin on our Classic Chicken Salad that uses a few delicious flavor tricks and mix-in swaps to make it feel totally fresh and fun.
+This Curry Chicken Salad recipe is a delicious spin on our Classic Chicken Salad recipe that uses a few delicious flavor tricks and mix-in swaps to make it feel totally fresh and fun.

-Here’s what you’ll need to make our curry chicken salad recipe (+10 delicious ways to serve it!)…
+Here’s what you’ll need to make this easy recipe (+10 delicious ways to serve it!)…

 - Cooked + Cubed or Shredded Chicken.
-Curry chicken salad is a great way to use up leftovers from the night before or leftover rotisserie chicken when you have it.
+Curry chicken salad is a great way to use up leftover chicken from the night before or leftover rotisserie chicken when you have it.
 (Don’t have leftovers on hand?
 See the FAQ below for some easy ways to prep chicken for this recipe!)

 - Sliced Grapes.
-Grapes are one of my favorite additions to any chicken salad recipe.
+Fresh grapes are one of my favorite additions to any chicken salad recipe.
 I love the sweetness and freshness of the grapes.
 It’s especially nice here with a more savory curry dressing.

 - Celery.
 For a little fresh crunch, I like adding sliced celery to the mix.

 - A Little Green Onion.
-Green onion is a nice way to add some subtle onion flavor to your curry chicken salad.
+Green onions are a nice way to add some subtle onion flavor to your curry chicken salad.
 If you prefer something more punchy, feel free to use finely minced red onion instead.

 - Fresh Herbs.
 A little fresh cilantro (or basil or parlsey) adds a pretty green and a final fresh not to the salad.
 It feels lighter when you add the herbs, so try not to skip them!